cs4rl/editorial-and-production/editorial-guide.md

 1. Tables and figures.
 To be placed in individual files.
 Tables should serve a purpose and display cores data in a brief and structured way.

-1. Each Table and Figure should have a number and a brief description placed below that correspond with the file.
+1. Each Table and Figure are automatically numbered by the publishing pipeline, there is no need to manually add them.
+A brief description placed below that correspond with the file.
 All Figures in min.
 600 dpi resolution or vector graphic.
-Please embed figures and also upload to associated Google Drive folder (Google Docs have a habit or lowering resolutions.

-1. References: Do not list references in the text.

 1. A maximum of three core references listed at the very bottom.